 A few more bonuses to having a business website are the ability to show off your work and what people are saying about you.
 Everyone loves to hear a good word or several about the quality work and service they provide with their business, so why not share that with literally the world.

 Then, there is the ever-important customer service.
 A website can improve your customer service through a few clicks, through information accessible via newsletters, FAQ pages, and anything else you create to potentially answer customer questions.

 A tweet here, a like there.
 So goes life in this digital age and for starting a business, social media can be a snappy way to put yourself out there in the crowds.
 Use consumers constant attachment to social media to your benefit to initially introduce your brand then keep it present.

-According to Relevenza, 78 percent of new customers to small businesses are attracted to social media.
+These days, it’s safe to say that new customers to small businesses are attracted to social media.
 Those customers span all age groups, but it’s still a significant amount of people.
 Then there is the much discussed and analyzed Millennial generation.
 Adroit Digital found that 26 percent of Millennials lean heavily on social media when learning about a new product.
 The accidental five-second video you took when taking a photo of a product could be more useful than previously imagined.